20 Exchange Place: Residential use

 In late 1997, the building was sold to a joint venture between the Witkoff Group and Kamran Hakim.
-Witkoff and Hakim considered plans to convert 20 Exchange Place into a hotel or a residential building, or retain office uses, before they ultimately decided to renovate the building for $25 million and convert the upper floors into apartments.
-Some 130,000 ft2 in the lowest eighteen floors was retained as commercial space; a third of this area was taken by the Federal Deposit Insurance Corporation in 1999.
+Witkoff owned a 46 percent stake in the building, while Hakim owned a 54 percent stake.
+The partners considered plans to convert 20 Exchange Place into a hotel or a residential building or retain office uses before they ultimately decided to renovate the building for $25 million and convert the upper floors into apartments.
+Some 130,000 ft2 in the lowest eighteen floors were retained as commercial space; a third of this area was taken by the Federal Deposit Insurance Corporation in 1999.
 During the renovation, some of the building's decorative elements were stolen.
-When DMJM Harris Arup took a 70500 ft2 sublease at 20 Exchange Place in early 2002, it became one of the largest office leases in Lower Manhattan since the September 11, 2001, attacks.
+When DMJM Harris Arup took a 70500 ft2 sublease at 20 Exchange Place in early 2002, it became one of the largest office leases in Lower Manhattan since the September 11, 2001 attacks.

 By 2004, developers Yaron (Ronny) Bruckner and Nathan Berman had bought 20 Exchange Place.
 They proposed converting the building to nearly entirely residential use, with 250 condominiums in the tower and commercial space at the building's base.
 DTH Capital, a joint venture between the Bruckner family's Eastbridge Group and AG Real Estate, became the new developers of the building.
+DTH paid $82.4 million for Hakim's ownership stake and $70.3 million for Witkoff's stake.
 The project received two mezzanine loans of a combined $135 million in 2004.
 Two years later, the joint venture received a $256.5 million construction loan from a group of several lenders; this loan was refinanced in 2009.
 These loans were used to convert some units to apartments.
 The first apartments were ready for occupancy by early 2008.
 Metro Loft Management, which oversaw the conversion, created 350 units between the 16th and 57th floors.
 In 2014, DTH Capital received an additional $240 million loan that allowed the firm to convert the 9th through 15th floors to 221 luxury units.
 DMJM Harris Arup had recently vacated the space at the time.
 The remaining units were added in a third phase that was ultimately completed in 2015.
 Some of the units benefited from rent stabilization.